biojppm/rapidyaml/changelog/current.md

     csubstr readonly = /*...*/;
     Tree tree = parse_in_place(readonly); // compile error
     ```
   - `parse_in_arena()` receives only `csubstr` buffers, ie immutable YAML source buffers.
 Prior to parsing, the buffer is copied to the tree's arena, then the copy is parsed in place.
-Because `parse_in_arena()` is meant for immutable buffers, overloads receiving a `substr` YAML buffer are now declared and marked deprecated, and intentionally left undefined, such that calling `parse_in_arena()` with a `substr` will cause a linker error.
+Because `parse_in_arena()` is meant for immutable buffers, overloads receiving a `substr` YAML buffer are now declared but marked deprecated, and intentionally left undefined, such that calling `parse_in_arena()` with a `substr` will cause a linker error as well as a compiler warning.
     ```c++
     substr readwrite = /*...*/;
     Tree tree = parse_in_arena(readwrite); // compile warning+linker error
     ```
     This is to prevent an accidental extra copy of the mutable source buffer to the tree's arena: `substr` is implicitly convertible to `csubstr`.
-If you really intend to parse an originally mutable buffer in the tree's arena, convert it first to immutable by assigning the `substr` to a `csubstr` prior to calling `parse_in_arena()`:
+If you really intend to parse an originally mutable buffer in the tree's arena, convert it first explicitly to immutable by assigning the `substr` to a `csubstr` prior to calling `parse_in_arena()`:
     ```c++
     substr readwrite = /*...*/;
     csubstr readonly = readwrite; // ok
     Tree tree = parse_in_arena(readonly); // ok
     ```
-    This problem is not raised by `parse_in_place()` because `csubstr` is not implicitly convertible to `substr`.
+    This problem does not occur with `parse_in_place()` because `csubstr` is not implicitly convertible to `substr`.
 - In the python API, `ryml.parse()` was removed and not just deprecated; the `parse_in_arena()` and `parse_in_place()` now replace this.
 - `Callbacks`: changed behavior in `Parser` and `Tree`:
   - When a tree is copy-constructed or move-constructed to another, the receiving tree will start with the callbacks of the original.